 To crisp them up even more, before putting them in the oven, brush some oil over the skins and optionally sprinkle some salt over the surface.

 Serving The Jacket Potato

 When the jacket potato is cooked to your liking, slice it open with a sharp knife.
-Serve with your choice of toppings.
+Serve with your choice of jacket potato toppings.